gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday October 19,
+* Monday October 26,
   8:00pm [Mountain][mtn]:
   We will
-  continue
+  CONCLUDE
-  discussion in Section V (page 29) of the new ARI paper, ["A Pro-Freedom Approach to Infectious Disease"](https://newideal.aynrand.org/pandemic-response/)
+  discussion in Section VI (page 32) of the new ARI paper, ["A Pro-Freedom Approach to Infectious Disease"](https://newideal.aynrand.org/pandemic-response/)
 * Deferred:
   We continue